 First Week of Second Term: Students are not permitted to have any non-Brock residence guests in the evenings during the first seven (7) days of school in January.
 Students are permitted guests during the day up until 6pm.
 Residence students may visit other residence buildings as guests of a resident of that residence.

 Sign-in Procedure and ID requirements: You and your guest must visit the North or South Service Desk TOGETHER to complete the sign-in process.
 To do so, you will need your Brock Student ID card, and your guest must present government-issued photo identification bearing the guest’s date of birth (i.e. driver’s license, passport).
 If a guest does not provide ID with a date of birth then that guest will be deemed “underage” and treated accordingly.
 (Please note: The Department of Residences reserves the right to deny guests entry that do not have any form of identification) Both you and your guest may be asked to present additional identification if there is any question as to your identity or authenticity of your identification.
 Each guest will be fitted with a guest wristband (which must be kept on and visible at all times) which permits them to be in residence provided they behave in accordance with residence rules.
 Students may not sign in guests on behalf of other students.
 This includes students who already have two guests signed in or students who have had guest privileges revoked, as well as for those who have been banned from entering residences.
 We reserve the right to deny guests based on past behaviour.
-Guests may complete the “Express Check-In” before going down to the desk to save time in the sign in process.
+Guests may complete the “Express Check-In” (found on the residence website) before going down to the desk to save time in the sign in process.